Blog

 EUDAMED European database on medical devices

-GSLA Basic Security and Performance Requirements
+GSLA Basic Safety and Performance Requirements

-IVDR Regulation (Eu) 2017/746 of the European Parliament and of the Council on in vitro diagnostic medical devices
+IVDR Regulation (EU) 2017/746 of the European Parliament and of the Council on in vitro diagnostic medical devices

 MDCG Medical Device Coordination Group